stackup-wallet/accessctl/README.md

 ### `WebAuthnValidator.sol`

 The [WebAuthnValidator.sol](./src/signers/WebAuthnValidator.sol) is a minimal wrapper around [webauthn-sol](https://github.com/base-org/webauthn-sol) to enable compatibility with the required smart session interface.
 This allows sessions to be authenticated directly with an end user's passkey.

+### `IntervalSpendingLimitPolicy.sol`

+the [IntervalSpendingLimitPolicy](./src/policies/IntervalSpendingLimitPolicy.sol) is fork of [SpendingLimitPolicy.sol](https://github.com/erc7579/smartsessions/blob/main/contracts/external/policies/SpendingLimitPolicy.sol).
+The difference is the inclusion of added logic to reset the accrued spend after a defined interval.

+> **Note that this policy relies on the `TIMESTAMP` opcode during validation which is not compliant with the canonical mempool.
+This is required to ensure time intervals work as expected.**

 # Contributing